-This chapter deals with the power of human emotion and the mistakes men make when they face their fears, then realize their mistake, then try to fix it themselves without the “right hand power of God.”
-The continuation of the story of the twelve spies not only gives us the biblical historical record, but tells us exactly how Yahweh works in given situations, what He desires and how we are supposed to react.
+This chapter deals with the power of human emotion and the mistakes men make when they face their fears, then realize their mistakes, then try to fix it themselves without the “right-hand power of God.”
+The continuation of the story of the twelve spies not only gives us the biblical historical record but tells us exactly how Yahweh works in given situations, what He desires and how we are supposed to react.
 So let’s continue our study from chapter 13 here in chapter 14.

 Read all of Chapter 14.

 If there is one single theme that you might take away from this chapter, it could be, “Be careful what you ask for.”
 As the chapter starts off with the Israelites crying their eyes out that they have come this far only to be destroyed by the Amalekites and the Canaanites, they move from tears to accusations…which is pretty much what we humans do when we’re emotional.
 We get upset, then cry, then make ourselves feel better by blaming someone else for our problems that are many times self-induced.
 Read verses 2-4 again.

 In these verses we see the Israelites giving several options themselves in their out-of-control emotional state: